 Can I disable the maximum quarterly contributions base?

-No, at this stage you cannot disable the contributions base, however if you do not wish for the contributions base to be applied, you can set a contributions base for the employee that is higher than what their earnings for the quarter would be so the earnings base will never be reached.
+No, however, if you do not wish for the contributions base to be applied, you can set a contributions base for the employee that is higher than what their earnings for the quarter would be so the earnings base will never be reached.
+You can do this by selecting the "override" option and changing the value.

 If you have any feedback or questions please contact us via [email protected]